 If you feel an education consultant or a counsellor is going to reduce your work, then you are highly mistaken.
 You still have to do all the hard work; they just guide you along the way.
 It is a form of spoon feeding, no doubt about it.

 Don’t get carried away by their tempting talks as they give you a lot of hope before joining them and in the end you may find that you didn’t get all that was promised.

 Who should NOT join a counsellor?

-- If you are too lazy to do your work and may think that a counselor will save your day.
+- If you are too lazy to do your work and may think that a counsellor will save your day.

-- If you think joining a counselor guarantees admission
+- If you think joining a counsellor guarantees admission.

-- If you think joining a counselor guarantees obtaining visa, scholarships and financial aid
+- If you think joining a counsellor guarantees obtaining visa, scholarships and financial aid.

-If you fall in above mentioned categories (which usually you will), then you SHOULD NOT make the counselors rich.
+If you fall in the above mentioned categories (which usually you will), then you SHOULD NOT make the counsellors rich.

 Who should join a counsellor?